-- H. Correspondence on School Matters: All matters of health and safety of students and staff should be conveyed in writing to the principal/designee, when practicable. - I. Dress Code: For safety reasons, it is recommended that students wear sneakers or closedtoe shoes to school.
-Sandals and other open-toe shoes are more likely to allow for injury. - ✓ Hats cannot be worn in school. - ✓ Attire that is vulgar, obscene, or otherwise disrupts the school environment is not permitted. - ✓ Violation of KHA's dress code policy may subject a student to discipline. - J. Field Trips: Field trips complement classroom curriculum and provide opportunities for real-world learning as well as participation in the community.
+- G. Correspondence on School Matters: All matters of health and safety of students and staff should be conveyed in writing to the principal/designee, when practicable. - H. Dress Code: For safety reasons, it is recommended that students wear sneakers or closed-toe shoes to school.
+Sandals and other open-toe shoes are more likely to allow for injury.
+Sneakers are required for PE class. - ✓ Hats/hoods cannot be worn in the school building but may be worn outside. - ✓ Attire that is vulgar, obscene, or otherwise disrupts the school environment is not permitted. - ✓ Violation of KHA's dress code policy may subject a student to discipline. - I. Field Trips: Field trips complement classroom curriculum and provide opportunities for real-world learning as well as participation in the community.
 Students and their families will be notified of field trips approximately two weeks in advance.
 The notice will inform parents of the location, time, and duration of the event as well as the need for a student to buy/bring a lunch/snack.
 Although the school will make every effort to keep costs minimal, families are asked to pay for the cost of the field trip.
 We encourage the participation of all students in field trips and invite families to speak with the principal/designee when financial constraints prevent participation.
 In most cases, teachers will request chaperones to accompany the class on their field trip.
 Please refer to the section of this handbook entitled "Volunteers/Chaperones" for more information regarding this worthwhile endeavor.
 Parents accompanying students on field trips must be pre-authorized to attend such events.
 We request that siblings do not attend field trips with parent chaperones.
 Bus transportation is typically provided for all field trips.
 It is, therefore, expected that all children will depart from, and return to, KHA on the bus provided.
 Exceptions to this policy will be reviewed by the principal/designee.